 While it hurt my feelings that my mother thought I was capable of stealing from her, I tried really hard not to take it personally.
 We dementia caregivers must remember that the outrageous things our loved ones say are the disease talking, not their old selves.
 Try your best to keep your sense of humor even during the most trying times.
 Dad may be livid and screaming about you stealing his dentures, but if you think about it, the concept of stealing someone else’s teeth is mildly comical.
 There is some truth to laughter being the best medicine.
 Many caregivers, including myself, often find that if they didn’t laugh, they’d end up crying instead.

-Keep in mind that these accusations are often transient, and patients eventually forget the incidents they initially reacted to.
-It is hard for a caregiver to forget that they have been accused of stealing or harming someone they love, but this is a time when we must remember that this person is sick.
-A great amount of tolerance and patience is needed in these situations.
-These and other behaviors are brought on by the disease.
-However, we must protect ourselves and document our efforts to protect and care for those we love.
-If an accusation should turn into more than a fleeting fabrication, seek proper help and guidance to ensure you can remain blameless and continue to provide quality care for your loved one.
+Keep in mind that these accusations are often transient and patients eventually forget the incidents they initially reacted to.
+It is hard for a caregiver to forget that they have been accused of stealing or harming someone they love, but this is a time to remember that the person is sick.
+A great amount of tolerance and patience is needed in dementia care.
+Confabulation, paranoia, delusions and other behaviors are brought on by the disease.
+Unfortunately, there are times we must protect ourselves and document our efforts to care for those we love.
+If an accusation should turn into more than a fleeting outburst, seek proper help and guidance to ensure you can remain blameless and continue providing quality care for your loved one.